seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 This is nearly double the size.
 That's right, ProRes 4444 at this resolution, double the size of BRAW.

 Blackmagic's BRAW really is contrary to people's existing expectations for RAW capture: unmanageably high file sizes and long transfer times.
-This was certainly the case with their previous implementation of CinemaDNG.
+And it was certainly the case with their previous implementation of CinemaDNG.
 (I don't envy anyone who captured longform material using CinemaDNG.)

 But the format has clearly been designed quite well in terms of efficiency.

-Its data rate just beats than RED Monstro @ 5K HD which is 800 Mbps (~360 GB/hour).
+Its data rate is about on par with RED DSMC2 these days @ 5K HD which is roughly 800 Mbps (~360 GB/hour).
 It's also drastically lower than ARRIRAW on the Alexa LF @ 4.5K which is a whopping 4,175 Mbps (1.8 TB/hour).
 However this speaks more about those manufacturers' approach to streamlining RAW capture than anything else.

 The relatively non-noticeable noise floor that I witnessed throughout the footage at ISO 800, however, can probably be credited to [a November 2018 firmware update for the URSA Mini](https://www.blackmagicdesign.com/support/readme/42b11f6891ad4877b9fd08214d4297c5) that altered its native ISO level.
-But still good to prevent further noise or compression artifacts if one has the option to.
+But still good to prevent further noise or compression artifacts from the capture method, if one has the option to.

 A side note is that RAW capture on this camera necessitates 4.6K capture as well.
 Any lower settings and you get windowed sensor mode, disturbing a DOP's framing and focal length choices.

-Cropping or rescaling sensor data is not an easy operation for RAW formats like it is for an already processed RGB signal in ProRes.
+This is because cropping or rescaling sensor data is not an easy operation for RAW formats like it is for an already processed RGB signal in ProRes.
 Both Blackmagic and RED cameras window the sensor and take fragments from it in order to deliver a smaller resolution RAW image which isn't ideal for those seeking wide angle framing.

 <div>
 <p><strong>Side note on the Pocket 4K as a B-cam</strong></p>
-<p>If you are pairing the Blackmagic Pocket 4K with the URSA Mini, the Pocket obviously won't be able to match the URSA Mini's 4.6K resolution.
+<p>If you are pairing the Blackmagic Pocket 4K with the URSA Mini, the Pocket obviously won't be able to exactly match the URSA Mini's 4.6K resolution.
 It only provides 4K DCI (4096 x 2160) and 4K UHD (3840 x 2160), and the latter is windowed-sensor mode to achieve this.
 My recommendation is to use 4K UHD because the 16:9 aspect ratio will match the 4.6K 16:9 provided by the URSA Mini.</p>
-<p style="margin-bottom:0;">The windowed sensor mode will really only crop off 256 pixels which is nothing.
-Then, the only operation required in post will be a simple downscale.
-Which is much much easier given the <em>many</em> other areas of post where an aspect ratio mismatch is inconvenient to resolve.</p>
+<p style="margin-bottom:0;">The windowed sensor mode will really only crop off 256 pixels which is marginal.
+Then, virtually no extra operations are required in post because the aspect ratio matches.
+There are <em>many</em> places where a different ratio will generally cause extra hurdles (all the way from dailies to the online).</p>
 </div>
 {:.callout-info}